For Your Trust, I Thank You

 each explanation given to justify the insane acts of life-taking

-was/is an inseparable part of a procedure they always follow without thinking
+was/is an inseparable part of a procedure they follow without thinking

 of the consequences